-Patients of all ages in the Long Beach, California area entrust their specialized dental care to Dr. Ryan J. Fait of Southern California General & Cosmetic Dentistry.
+Patients of all ages in the Long Beach and Avalon, California area entrust their specialized dental care to Dr. Ryan J. Fait of Southern California General & Cosmetic Dentistry.
 Dr. Fait has 20 years of experience in general and cosmetic dentistry and an advanced specialization in oral surgery.
 The American Dental Association (ADA) recognizes oral surgery as one of nine dental specialty areas.
 Dr. Fait is a member of the ADA, upholding the highest dental standards.
 He and his team regularly attend advanced education seminars.
 They’re committed to offering patients the latest techniques and equipment required to perform oral surgeries on site.
 Call for an appointment, or go online to schedule a consultation to discuss the oral surgical procedures they perform in their office.

 An oral surgeon can diagnose and treat a variety of head, neck, and oral conditions and injuries.
 Some of these conditions include:

 One of the most common conditions requiring oral surgery is impacted wisdom teeth.
 When this third and last set of molars develops, there may not be room in your mouth to accommodate them.
 When the molars are improperly aligned with other teeth, they fail to emerge completely, causing them to be impacted (stuck) between the jawbone and gums.

 This condition can be painful since swelling or even infection can occur.
 If you don’t have impacted wisdom teeth removed by an oral surgeon, they could continue to cause mouth discomfort, disease, and irreparable damage to the surrounding teeth.
 Cysts and tumors could develop around impacted teeth, causing deterioration of your jaw.